gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/README.md

 11. Limitation of Liability

-Messages sent by Dina Lunken DDS are for communication purposes.
+Messages sent by Dina Lunken DDS PC are for communication purposes.
 We are not responsible for delayed or undelivered messages due to carrier limitations or technical issues.

 13. Changes to Terms